ProfessorAkram/Unity-Programming/docs/unity-colliders-collisions.md

       void OnTriggerEnter(Collider other)
       {
-          // Get the GameObject we triggered
-          GameObject otherObject = other.gameObject;
+            //Check the other gameObject tag

-            if (otherObject.tag == "Coin")
+            if (other.gameObect.tag == "Coin")
             {
                 AddScore(1);
                 Destroy(otherObject);